Enhance Token Security with Microsoft Entra and Microsoft Intune

 Select Users and groups for this policy.
 Emergency accounts should be excluded.

-Set the Target resources to Office 365 Exchange Online and Office 365 SharePoint Online.
+Set the Target resources to Office 365 Exchange Online, Office 365 SharePoint Online and Microsoft Teams Services.
 As of the time of writing this blog post, these are the only resources that support token protection.

-Set the Conditions for the Device platform to Windows.
+Set the Conditions for the Device platform to Windows (generally available). macOS and iOS are currently in preview.

 Set the Conditions for the Client apps to Mobile apps and desktop clients.